Tips for getting breaststroke right14/07/2016

 Getting breaststroke right isn’t easy.
 Learning all the main swimming strokes comes after you have mastered the basic skills of swimming.
 This is during Stage 3 of the Learn to Swim Pathway for adults learning to swim.
 But the strokes can take a lifetime to master.

 If you feel you have reached a point with breaststroke where you are ready to develop then we have collated some tips for you below.
-We have also used helpful videos from Speedo that break down the movements to help you learn.
+There is also a short video to help you get it right.
 If you are not there yet, head over to the swimming.org Learn section.

 Tips for getting breaststroke right

 - Float on your front with your face in the water, stretching your body as long as possible.
 Keep your hands together.